rivast/phpCodeWeaver/README.md

 Current tools needed:

+Behat with Mink,

+PhpSpec2,

-Behat, PhpSpec and Xdebug enabled.
+Xdebug enabled.

 Any improvement or comment are welcome.